mayor pro tem Richard J. Loa

 City Council Representation

-Loa serves as a delegate on the Antelope Valley Transit Authority, a member of the Palmdale Investment Oversight Committee, second alternate for the League of California Cities Desert Mountain Division, delegate on the Los Angeles County Sanitation District, representative at large for the North LA County Transportation Coalition and alternate to the California State Prison Citizens Advisory Committee.
+Loa serves as a delegate on the Antelope Valley Transit Authority, second alternate for the League of California Cities Desert Mountain Division, delegate on the Los Angeles County Sanitation District No. 20, League’s Housing, Community and Economic Development policy committee, SCAG’s Aviation Technical Advisory Committee (ATAC), and alternate to the California State Prison Citizens Advisory Committee, US/Mexico Sister Cities Association and High Desert Corridor Joint Powers Authority.
 He has previously served as the Palmdale City Council delegate for the Antelope Valley Air Quality Management District, Antelope Valley Emergency Management Council, Antelope Valley Regional Anti-Crime Committee and U.S./Mexico Sister Cities Association.

 Loa has a passion for community service.
 He is a founding officer of the Antelope Valley Hispanic Chamber of Commerce, where he currently serves as director.
 He is also the current vice president of the Palmdale Sheriff’s Boosters, member of the Knights of Columbus for St. Mary’s Church, director of Amigos De La Feria and member of the Friends of the Fair.
 Loa is also the parliamentarian for NAHREP, a real estate professional organization, and is a member Edwards Air Force Base support group CIV-MIL.